-All pattern pieces are printed on standard 20lb white paper rather than the original newsprint.
-A CD containing new instructions with photos by Joe K. is included, supplementing the original basic instructions that remain printed on the LE pattern sheets.
+All pattern pieces are printed on standard 20lb white paper rather than the previous newsprint.
+A CD containing new instructions with photos is included, supplementing the original basic instructions that remain printed on the LE pattern sheets.

 Due to the original 3 vintage sizes being named 'Small', 'Medium', and 'Large', the extended sizes are labelled 'XL', '2XL', and '3XL'.
 However, it should be noted that according to standard modern sizing, the range of this pattern would actually be XS-2XL, not S-3XL.

 As of this writing, the Lincoln/Kerezman ("Joe K") pattern is both more economical and accessible than the Lincoln Enterprises (LE) original and has thus superseded it.

 Katarra PTN-017 - "Starfleet Officer Duty Uniform - Male Shirt"

 This modern draft is based on the original and was released by Kathy Pillsbury ("Katarra") in 2006.

 The main strength and purpose of the Katarra pattern is its proliferation of sizes.
 Included are "5 childrens sizes, as well as adults P, S, M, L, XL, XXL [which covers chest sizes 34 inches through 50 inches - or 86 cm through 127 cm]".